• Home

 Blocking

 Under the Facebook settings, you can navigate to blocking.
-Apart from blocking users, messages, and pages, the best part is that you can block the apps so that these will not be able to contact you or have access to your personal data.
+Apart from blocking users, messages, and pages, the best part is that you can block the apps so that they will not be able to contact you or have access to your personal data.

 Restrict Facebook from Revealing your Private Data